 \subsubsection{Other Components}

-The Stem block and the patch embedding layers situated between the stages are each implemented as a convolutional layer.
+The Stem block and patch embedding layers between stages are implemented as a convolutional layer.
 Specifically, we adopt a single pair consisting of a depth-wise convolution followed by a point-wise convolution for each, aiming to boost computational efficiency.
-For implementation, we adopt a train-time overparametrization strategy~\citep{vasu2023mobileone}, similar to the one used for positional embedding, to achieve a favorable balance between accuracy and efficiency.
+For implementation, we adopt a train-time overparametrization strategy \cite{vasu2023mobileone}, similar to the one used for positional embedding, to achieve a favorable balance between accuracy and efficiency.